KaustuvBhattarai/KaustuvBot/README.md

 # KaustuvBot
 A chatbot for Nepali Linguals.
-A project I did as a 7th grader as a batch programming study.
+A project I did as a kid as a batch programming study.